How to Answer “Why Did You Choose This Project Topic?” in Civil Engineering Viva (Examiner-Approved Strategy, 2025)

 High confidence

-The Examiner-Approved 4-Step Answer Framework
+The Examiner-Approved 4-Step Answer Framework for Topic Justification

 Table 2: Examiner-Approved vs. Risky Topic Justification Patterns